ylabrj/jam/README.md

 *Designed for the Iron Python Kernel*

 ## WARNINGS:
-*  So far, only tested on Windows 10.
+*  Tested on Windows 10 and Raspberry Pi 4.14
 *  Still in development, but good enough that people have been asking me to share it.
+*  For MAC and Linux, always specify the serial port with --port option
 *  If things hang, just restart the kernel
 *  __USE *--redefine* with caution.__ It does not back up a file first.
 There was one glitch I have not been able to reproduce that corrupted a file.
 I'll be adding a feature to keep the original and restore it.